hannibal002/SkyHanni/FEATURES.md

-# List of Features in SkyHanni
+# SkyHanni - List of all Features

 ##Minion
 - A display that shows the last time the hopper inside a minion has been emptied